 To make the broth:

-- Follow directions to make a damn good roasted turkey.
-Eat the turkey.
-After dinner, pick off any meat you want to enjoy with leftovers, but be sure to leave at least a small amount on the bones.
+- Once you've cooked and eaten your turkey, pick off any meat you want to enjoy as leftovers, but be sure to leave at least a small amount on the bones.
 Place entire carcass including skin, bones, and any herbs stuffed in the cavity in the largest slow cooker or Instant Pot you have.
 If it doesn't fit, you can break it down to fit the entire thing in or cook in multiple batches.

 - Add onion, celery, carrot, garlic, and bay leaves to the slow cooker or Instant Pot.

 - Add as much water as you can, filling it to the highest allowed level.

 - Strain the broth into a container.
 When cool enough to handle, shred any turkey from the carcass that you can and add to the broth.
 Cool the broth and the shredded turkey in the refrigerator and use within a couple of days or store in air tight plastic bag or container in the freezer until ready to use.